-The Nicely Groomed Man rode briskly away, and later that night he watched his twinkling video on a screen in a very small dark room.
-He then sent if off to a virtual place to show everybody, somebody, anybody.
+The Nicely Groomed Man rode briskly away, and later that night he watched his twinkling video on a screen in a small dark room.
+He then sent if off to a virtual place to show everybody, anybody.
 The blurred scene, he thought, was like art.
 He was a satellite.
-The lone tree was a sun.
+The lone tree was a strange sun.
 Its gravity was irresistible.
 He returned to work the next day.

 During lunch the bearded man spooned a cup of drippy noodles and thoughtfully regarded the tree.
 Cigarette butts and litter had been tossed into the concrete planter.
 The tree grew in a false light reflected from a wall of sheer, faceless offices.
 A wonderful forlorn miracle.
 How did it grow?
 Why did it grow?